h15200/notes/system-design.md

 - if it's stored in memory, a server outage will not keep that info

 - solution: store the queue in a database, each server sends a NOTIFIER a heartbeat every 10 seconds.
 If a server dies, the notifier consults the db and reroutes unfinished tasks to another server.
-  - most message queue solutions have fault tolerence by storing the queue in a db
+  - most message queue solutions have fault tolerance by storing the queue in a db

 ### Databases (relational, non-relational)